 Therapy for Lawyers in Atlanta & Across PSYPACT States

-Being a lawyer calls for intellectual focus, steady composure, long hours, and frequent navigation of conflict.
+Your career often calls for you to be focused, have steady composure, work long hours, and frequently navigate conflict.
 Whether you practice in Big Law, boutique litigation, public defense, serve as in-house counsel, or run your own firm, the demands of the legal profession can quietly accumulate over time.

 I offer confidential, specialized therapy for lawyers who want a thoughtful, steady space to reflect, manage stress, and care for their well-being; without stepping away from their ambition or commitment to their work.

-If you’ve been looking for therapy for lawyers, mental health support for attorneys, or a therapist who understands the culture and pressures of the legal field, you’re in the right place.
+If you’ve been looking for a therapist who understands the culture and pressures of the legal field, you’re in the right place.

 How Therapy for Lawyers Is Different